To the media release dated 29 January 2024.

 ewz is strongly rooted in the Grisons area and has been operating hydropower plants and distribution grids in the region for decades.
 The existing infrastructure facilities at the Nandro small hydropower plant can therefore also be used for the energy discharge from the PV plant.
 There is also an access road to Curtegns, which makes the construction logistics much easier.

 The planned PV system is to be installed adjacent to the Savognin ski area.
-The affected areas are not located in any national or local conservation area.
-Dual use with alpine farming and electricity generation is also being sought.
-The PV system will not be visible from the valley.
+The affected areas are not located in a national or local conservation area.
+The plan foresaw dual use – alpine farming and electricity generation.
+The PV system would not be visible from the valley.

 This project will enable the municipality of Surses, together with the Val Nandro Alpine Corporation and ewz, to show that sustainable energy production in Switzerland can be expanded to ensure a secure energy supply.